 Dr. Price’s research has two aims.
 First, to understand the relative contribution of white matter integrity, versus subcortical gray matter structure integrity, on the cognitive profiles associated with neurodegenerative subcortical diseases (e.g.,small vessel vascular dementia, Parkinson’s disease).
 Second, to apply this knowledge towards more collaborative and longitudinal research examining the predictive value of these patients’ white and gray matter structure integrity on a) disease associated cognitive decline and b) vulnerability to cognitive change after elective medical interventions (i.e., major orthopedic surgery).
 Dr. Price conducts federally funded and privately funded research investigations addressing both of these aims.

 Dr. Price serves as the Attending Psychologist for the Neuropsychology Area in the UF/Shands Psychology Clinic.
 Her primary role is to train and supervise predoctoral, interns, and postdoctoral students in the neuropsychological assessment of adults.
 She has one clinical day per week where she supervises core practicum students who are assigned to their first neuropsychology practicum, as well as advanced practicum students who are seeking more intensive training in neuropsychology and specifically dementia/movement disorders/post-operative cognitive dysfunction.
 Dr. Price also supervises the short- and long-term psychological and cognitive intervention treatment of individuals with mood disturbances comorbid with a dementing illness, cognitive impairment associated with prodromal dementia, or Parkinson’s disease.

-White Matter and Cognition in PD
+Title: White Matter Connectivity and PD Cognitive Phenotypes